ZyCromerZ/droneci-builder/README.md

-just custom kernel builder for my own self
+just custom kernel builder for DroneCI and for my self only